rserota/wad/README.md

       attack : 0.5 // Time in seconds for the filter frequency to slide from filter.frequency to filter.env.frequency },
   reverb : {
-    wet : 1 // Volume of the reverberations.
+    wet : 1, // Volume of the reverberations.
+    impulse : 'http://www.myServer.com/path/to/impulse.wav' // A URL for an impulse response file, if you do not want to use the default impulse response.
   },
   vibrato : { // A vibrating pitch effect.
 Only works for oscillators.
     shape : 'sine', // shape of the lfo waveform.
 Possible values are 'sine', 'sawtooth', 'square', and 'triangle'.